exah/lil-match/README.md

 ### `.exhaustive(errorMessage)`

 Use the `exhaustive` method to enforce matching in every possible case.
-If [`match`](#matchinput) has any unhandled errors it will show TS error during the type check, plus it will throw an error if the unhandled case will be passed as input.
+If [`match`](#matchinput) has any unhandled errors it will show TS error during the type check.
+Plus it will throw an error if the unhandled case will be passed as input.
 This method returns strictly what has been returned using callback of [`.with`](#withpattern-callbackmatch).
 This method is designed to check strongly typed cases.

 #### Params